Take a Look at Liberty University’s Transfer Guide to Help You Through the Admission Process

 Several hundred students choose to transfer to Liberty University each semester from community, Christian, public, and private colleges and universities.
 Our Admissions Counselors and Transcript Evaluators are trained professionals who provide ongoing support.
 We understand that you have worked hard for the college credit you have earned and expect to transfer as much as possible toward your degree completion plan.

-Please email LUTransfer@liberty.edu with any questions on the below policies.
+Please email LUTransfer@liberty.edu with any questions on the policies below.

 Transfer Credit Limits

 - Associate degree – A minimum of 15 credits must be taken through Liberty University.